 100% the structure and the quality of the lessons.
 There is also a very active community on Slack, too!
 I know because I have to constantly put their Slack channel on “Do Not Disturb” in order to get any sleep at night!
 The Online Web Developer Program has many dedicated students and they have already gone through all the lessons I'm currently going through, so getting help on the Slack is very easy.
 Seems like they've asked for help before and are simply paying it forward.
 I can honestly say that it's a wonderful community.
 It's also very funny how every member seems to have gone through the five stages of grief with their programming.
 The Flatiron community is very much equal parts technical expertise and support group.

+What are your goals for once you finish the program?
 I'm not sure!
 Future goals are such a difficult question!
 Veterans have a very unique situation.
 I know some people intend to do the program in lieu of getting a traditional college education.
 However, veterans who still have the G.I.
 Bill can do both!
 The Career Services upon completion of the program means that I will very likely be able to land a web development career once I finish the program, but since I'm a veteran, I've also got a full ride scholarship to any college that would accept me.
 I think I'm leaning towards completing the Flatiron program and concurrently doing community college and earning the classes necessary to apply to UC Berkeley's prestigious computer science program.
 Flatiron School's syllabus will definitely give you the skills necessary to work right away, but I currently plan on leveraging those skills to be successful in school, too.
 Since I have the luxury to choose, I choose both!
 Worst case scenario, I’m able to have great experiences in college and still have skills that make me incredibly marketable if I decide I want to work right away.
 It's a win-win situation that I won't regret in 30 years.

+Do you feel your military experience has uniquely prepared for you learning how to code?
 Absolutely, the military I left was a glorified classroom with a lot of extracurricular activities!
 The same things that make a veteran desirable to employers are the same things that make a veteran uniquely prepared for learning how to code.
 Veterans are hard working people, dedicated to whatever they put their minds to, and are able to adapt to a constantly changing world.
 Learning how to code is not rocket science (no offense to actual rocket scientist coders) and veterans have a ton of experience learning things broken down “Barney-style.”
 It's just basics built upon basics and if you build up enough knowledge, you intrinsically understand how thing works, why they’re broken, and how to fix them.
 The military colloquialism of “ghetto-engineering” accurately applies to both coding and whatever we did in the field.

+Do you see coding and technology as a way to improve the lives or veterans or those currently enlisted?
+If so, how?
 I’ve actually been very surprised at how many veterans are pursuing coding and, as with any veteran group, we all have each other's back.
 As for coding improving the lives of veterans and those currently serving, I would yes, 100%.
 Here's why: there is almost nothing that coding cannot improve!
 It's a great career field that is currently booming and if you're looking for a marketable skill you can still do when you're no longer able to physically do other work, coding is it.
 Many veterans are familiar with spending a lot of time away from their families while they were serving, but imagine if they had a job where they could work remotely.
 At the very least it's stable work where you can still go home and spend some quality time with your family.

+Finally, any coding tips you've learned so far that you'd like to share with other programming students?
 Code every day for at least an hour!
 Success is just doing little things right, day in and day out.
 If you can manage to be disciplined and do what you need to, there is no way you will not be successful.